tedai-hackathon/information-2024/faq.md

 The hackathon is technology-agnostic, meaning you are free to choose any tool, modern programming language used by AI tools, framework, or technology stack to develop your AI solution.
 The focus is on creativity, innovation, and the practical maintainable implementation of AI concepts.

 ## Are there any tools that are offering credits?
-Several companies are offering access to enterprise versions of their open source software for the participants.
-For example, [LangSmith](https://www.langchain.com/langsmith) and [Replit Pro](https://replit.com/pricing).
-Some other companies are offering credits to build applications using their software.
-For example, [Deepgram](https://deepgram.com/), [Qdrant](https://qdrant.tech/), and [Milvus](https://milvus.io/).
+Coming Soon

 ## How long is the hackathon?
-The TED AI Hackathon will span 30 hours starting at 10am on Oct 14, 2023 and ending at 4pm on Oct 15, 2023.
+The TED AI Hackathon will span 30 hours starting at 10am on Oct 19, 2023 and ending at 4pm on Oct 20, 2023.

 ## Will there be technical support available?
 We will provide space, power, and Internet connectivity for the hackathon.
 There will be some limited mentoring and technical support available.
 Your team should have all the skills to troubleshoot any technical issues otherwise.